 Emotional states proprieties on dogs:

-- Generalization: Emotions can be generalized over stimuli and behavior, much of which depends on learning.
-This creates something like a “fan-in”/“fan-out” architecture: many different stimuli link to one emotional state, which in turn causes many different behaviors, depending on the context.
-Persistence and generalization underlie the flexibility of emotion states.
+Generalization: Emotions can be generalized over stimuli and behavior, much of which depends on learning.
+This creates something like a “fan-in”/“fan-out” architecture: many different stimuli link to one emotional state, which in turn causes many other behaviors, depending on the context.
+Persistence and generalization underlie the flexibility of emotional states.

-- Social communication: In good part as a consequence of their priority over behavioral control, emotion states are pre-adapted to serve as social-communicative signals.
+Social communication: In good part, due to their priority over behavioral control, emotion states are pre-adapted to serve as social-communicative signals.
 They can function as honest signals that predict another animal’s behavior, a property taken advantage of not only by conspecifics but also by predators and prey.

-- Figuring out what dog behaviors mean is thus a very complex work because they can indicate emotional functions carried over from their wolf ancestry (e.g, social submission), but they may also have generalized to indicate new functions (eg. play or instrumental behavior to get the owner to give food).
+Figuring out what dog behaviors mean is thus a very complex work because they can indicate emotional functions carried over from their wolf ancestry (e.g., social submission).
+Still, they may also have generalized to display new functions (e.g., play or instrumental behavior to get the owner to give food).

-- Dog owners tend to believe that they can tell if their pet feels guilty—but they are actually a chance in recognizing whether the dog did something wrong or not.
+Dog owners tend to believe that they can tell if their pet feels guilty—but they are a chance to recognize whether the dog did something wrong or not.

-Note: ‘Dogs feeling guilty’ is one of the popular myths in the dog training world.
+Note: ‘Dogs feeling guilty is one of the popular myths in dog training.
 This one creates severe punishment situations in dogs and ‘funny’ videos on the Internet.

 As professionals, we should be prudent.
 Our current knowledge only allows us to say that the dog exhibits pacifying behavior and, in behavioristic terms, that the dog associates a specific approach (verbal or bodily) of the human with something unpleasant, not with something it did hours ago.
 We cannot confirm or deny guilt in dogs.
 We don’t know if it exists or how dogs show it.

-These are complex concepts to explain in other species (even in ours).
-By stating they fell guilty, we may make the mistake of anthropomorphism.
+These are complex concepts to explain in other species (even ours).
+By stating they feel guilty, we may make the mistake of anthropomorphism.
 By denying it, we may make the mistake of anthropodimorphism.

-You shouldn’t fear to say “I don’t know,” or “I cannot prove it” in these specific subjects.
+It would be best if you didn’t fear saying “I don’t know” or “I cannot prove it” in these specific subjects.